Tuition and Fees

 The campus fee is charged to all full-time and part-time students on each regional campus (New Brunswick, Newark, Camden) in order to support student enhancement programs, services, and facilities, which complement and support the academic experience, such as health services, recreation centers, student centers, student events and concerts, campus buses, and athletics, among others.
 Part-time students are charged a smaller amount because the fee for part-time students does not include health services coverage and athletic event tickets.

 The computer fee supports many student technology services including internet access, networking, wireless services, email services, myRutgers, and instructional technology services.
-Computer fee revenue is the major funding source for the many student computer labs located on all three campuses.
+Computer fee revenue is the major funding source for the many student computer labs located throughout Rutgers.
 Staffed by student consultants, these facilities offer students access to state-of-the-art computer equipment, a large selection of software applications, and printing services.
 This fee also supports technology used in classrooms as well as other teaching labs used for instructional courses requiring applied computer interaction.